-The best Android launchers give you full control over your phone's home screen.
-You'll find an incredibly diverse array of options for putting your stamp on the best Android phones, with launchers ranging from minimalist skins to those that put an explosive array of color on your smartphone.
+The best Android launchers let you customize your home screen to your heart's content.
+You'll find an incredibly diverse array of options for putting your stamp on the best Android phones, with launchers ranging from minimalist skins to those that put an explosive array of color and features on your smartphone.

 These launchers can give your phone a total makeover, from changing the look and feel with different icons and themes, to adding new functionality such as smart folders and search assistants.
 The look of Android may be evolving every year, but there's more than one launcher for your phone.

 We've tried every one of these launchers to see which one comes out on top.
 Here are the best Android launchers we've found on the Google Play Store.

 The best Android launchers